 - 1. No medication should be administered to any pupil without a parental request form (Med 1) having been received.
 Med 1 should be held within this administration record file until the completion of the period of medication when the request form should be transferred to the pupil's personal file. - 2.
 Any administration of medication including analgesic (pain reliever) to any pupil must be recorded. - 3.
 All administration of medication should be administered by a first aider or a trained member of staff with the Administering of Medication Qualification wherever possible and checked and signed for by 2 people.
-Both individuals should check the documentation before any medication is administered.
+Both individuals should check the documentation, bottle/packet name of the medication and dosage before any medication is administered.